ALVNF/VirtualAssistant/README.md

 # VirtualAssistant
 Project is under development.

-This project is made for upgrading my programming skills with pythona and why not say it, because it's looks awesome speaking to my computer like Ironman and Jarvis.
+This project is made for upgrading my programming skills with python and why not say it, because it's looks awesome speaking to my computer like Ironman and Jarvis.